 Music is an important part of our lives.
-It takes multiple forms and serves a wide array of functions for different people in different times and contexts.
-Notwithstanding, music performs the same primary roles irrespective of society, culture, and manifestation.
-They include: music as or for 1) "emotional expression"; 2) "aesthetic enjoyment"; 3) "entertainment"; 4) "communication", "symbolic representation"; 5) "physical response"; 6) "enforcing conformity to social norms"; 7) "validation of social institutions and religious rituals"; 8) "contributions to the continuity and stability of culture"; and 9) "contributions to the integration of society" (Merriam cited in Clayton, 2016).
-The final role is of interest in this article, given that music can bring people together in various ways.
-Studies have shown that people's various engagements with music (e.g., listening, playing, and performing) have a direct impact on the neuro-chemicals in the brain that are powerful in bringing about social closeness and connection (Suttie, 2016).
+It takes multiple forms and serves a wide array of functions for different people in various times and contexts.
+Notwithstanding, music performs the same primary roles irrespective of society, culture and manifestation.
+They include music as or for (1) emotional expression, (2) aesthetic enjoyment, (3) entertainment, (4) communication and symbolic representation, (5) physical response, (6) enforcing conformity to social norms, (7) validation of social institutions and religious rituals, (8) contributions to the continuity and stability of culture, and (9) contributions to the integration of society (Merriam cited in Clayton 2016).
+The final role is of interest in this article, given that music can bring people together in numerous ways.
+Studies have shown that people's various engagements with music (e.g., listening, playing and performing) have a direct impact on the neuro-chemicals in the brain that are powerful in bringing about social closeness and connection (Suttie 2016).

-Popular music, the focus of this article's attention, draws people together on various levels despite language and cultural barriers.
-An example of this is K-Pop, a genre of popular music originating in South Korea.
-The genre's ability to transcend "national, cultural and linguistics borders" (Lee, 2014) owes much to its ingenious adoption of world music styles and collaboration with international music powerhouses (Iwabuchi, Tsai, and Berry, 2017).
-What is more is that K-Pop songs and K-Pop idols are powerful social magnets, drawing legions of devoted fans all over the world through the rapid proliferation of online fan communities (Choi and Maliangkay 2014; Lee, 2015).
+Popular music, the focus of this article, draws people together on various levels despite language and cultural barriers.
+An example of this is K-pop, a genre of popular music originating in South Korea.
+The genre's ability to transcend "national, cultural and linguistics borders" (Lee 2014) owes much to its ingenious adoption of world music styles and collaboration with international music powerhouses (Iwabuchi, Tsai and Berry 2017).
+What is more is that K-pop songs and K-pop idols are powerful social magnets, drawing legions of devoted fans all over the world through the rapid proliferation of online fan communities (Choi and Maliangkay 2014; Lee 2015).
 Popular music of unity and patriotism is also a powerful force that binds people together around common interests and common purposes.
-America's country music, for instance, serves as "a vehicle for American values and patriotism, often used to boost the public and the armed forces' morale during difficult times of conflict" (McFadgen, 2014).
-This can be seen in the aftermath of 9/11 as Americans turned to songs of unity and patriotism by popular country music performers to create a sense of unity and togetherness needed during a difficult time (McFadgen, 2014).
+America's country music, for instance, serves as "a vehicle for American values and patriotism, often used to boost the public and the armed forces' morale during difficult times of conflict" (McFadgen 2014).
+This can be seen in the aftermath of 9/11 as Americans turned to songs of unity and patriotism by popular country music performers to create a sense of unity and togetherness needed during a challenging time (McFadgen 2014).
 Popular music of Malaysia also evokes feelings of connectedness and love for the country among fellow citizens.
-Songs such as 31 Ogos by the late Sudirman Haji Arshad, and Standing in the Eyes of the World by Ella that carry messages of unity and patriotism are well recognized among many Malaysians (Adil and Shazlin, 2019).
-The latter is much loved and will always be remembered as a song that stirs great nationalistic pride among Malaysians, long after it premiered at the country's hosting of the Commonwealth Games in 1998 (Adil and Shazlin, 2019).
+Songs such as 31 Ogos by the late Sudirman Haji Arshad, and Standing in the Eyes of the World by Ella that carry messages of unity and patriotism are well recognised among many Malaysians (Adil and Shazlin 2019).
+The latter is much loved and will always be remembered as a song that stirs great nationalistic pride among Malaysians, long after it premiered at the country's hosting of the Commonwealth Games in 1998 (Adil and Shazlin 2019).